Penn Central Transportation Company: Grand Central Terminal

 Until late 2006, American Financial Group still owned Grand Central Terminal, though all railroad operations were managed by the Metropolitan Transportation Authority (MTA).
 The U.S. Surface Transportation Board approved the sale of several of American Financial Group's remaining railroad assets to Midtown TDR Ventures LLC, an investment group controlled by Argent Ventures, in December 2006.
 The current lease with the MTA was negotiated to last through February 28, 2274.
 The MTA paid $2.4 million annually in rent in 2007 and had an option to buy the station and tracks in 2017, although Argent could extend the date another 15 years to 2032.
 The assets included the 156 mi of rail used by the Hudson and Harlem Lines, and Grand Central Terminal, as well as unused development rights above the tracks in Midtown Manhattan.
 The platforms and yards extend for several blocks north of the terminal building under numerous streets and existing buildings leasing air rights, including the MetLife Building and Waldorf-Astoria Hotel.

 In November 2018, the MTA proposed purchasing the Hudson and Harlem Lines as well as the Grand Central Terminal for up to $35.065 million, plus a discount rate of 6.25%.
 The purchase would include all inventory, operations, improvements, and maintenance associated with each asset, except for the air rights over Grand Central.
 The MTA's finance committee approved the proposed purchase on November 13, 2018, and the purchase was approved by the full board two days later.
 The deal finally closed in March 2020, with the MTA taking ownership of the terminal and rail lines.

 Heritage

 Few railroad historians and former employees view the mega-railroad's brief existence favorably, and the company has little presence in the railroad enthusiast press.
 The preservation group Penn Central Railroad Historical Society was formed in July 2000 to preserve the history of the often-scorned company.

 As part of Norfolk Southern Railway's 30th anniversary, the railroad painted 20 new locomotives utilizing former liveries of predecessor railroads.
 Unit number 1073, a SD70ACe, is painted in a Penn Central Heritage scheme.

+As part of the 40th anniversary of the Metro-North Railroad, four locomotives were painted in a different heritage scheme to honor a predecessor railroad.
+Locomotive 217 was painted in the Penn Central Blue and Yellow scheme.